🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Great Keppel Island — is the largest in the Keppel Group.

 It’s a great place to snorkel.
-The best beaches for snorkeling are Shelving Beach, Clam Bay and Monkey Point .
+The best beaches for snorkelling are Shelving Beach, Clam Bay, and Monkey Point.

 It’s a 30-minute ferry ride.